javiertuya/visual-assert/README.md

 # visual-assert

 Assertion methods that generate an html file with the differences highlighting the additions and deletions.
-Useful for comparing large strings.
+Useful for comparing large strings or files.
 Available on Java and .NET platforms.

 - From Java include the `visual-assert` dependency as indicated in the